 - The car was a total loss.

 Don’t try to fight this on your own.
-Contact a Diminished Value Auto Property Damage Attorney and get what you deserve.
+A diminished value property damage claims lawyer in Atlanta can get you what you deserve.

-How do I submit a diminished value claim in the state of Georgia?
+How do You Submit a Diminished Value Claim in the State of Georgia?

-You can file a claim in Small Claims Court against the insurance company if you think the value is less than $15,000.
-But we strongly recommend at least consulting a personal injury attorney if you do.
+You can file a claim in a Fulton small claims court against the insurance company if you think the value is less than $15,000.
+Before you do so, it’s recommended you consult a personal injury attorney.
 Remember that insurance companies have legions of in-house attorneys who fight for their financial protection all the time.
-You are not an attorney and will be seriously outmatched.
+You will be seriously outmatched without legal help.

-The responsible party for a diminished value auto property claim is the party responsible for the accident.
-This means if someone else caused an accident, that person (generally his or her insurance carrier) is responsible for payment.
-In Georgia, if you were responsible for the accident, your insurance carrier is obligated to pay you for your vehicle’s diminished value.
-And your carrier is not allowed to raise your rate because of the diminished value claim.
+The liable party for a diminished value property claim and for your accident will be responsible for payment (generally through their insurance carrier).
+In Georgia, if you were at fault for a car accident, your insurance company is obligated to pay you for your vehicle’s diminished value.
+Your carrier is not allowed to raise your rate because of this claim.

-There is a statute of limitations, or time limit, to file a diminished value auto property claim, and generally it is two years.
+Georgia Code § 9-3-33 details the state’s statute of limitations, or time limit, to file a diminished value auto property claim.
+Generally, it is two years.
 However, there are shorter exceptions.
-We urge you to seek representation sooner rather than later.
-You need your car repaired and back on the road.
+Seek representation sooner rather than later.
+You will want your car repaired and back on the road in a timely manner.

-John Foy & Associates is a long-time personal injury attorney located in the heart of Atlanta.
+Atlanta diminished value claim lawyers John Foy & Associates are long-time personal injury attorneys located in the heart of Georgia.
 For more than 20 years, we’ve fought for people who have been injured by someone else’s negligence.
-Your Diminished Value Auto Property Damage Claim is important to us.
+Your diminished value property damage claim is important to us.
 Nothing makes us madder than an insurance company trying to underpay its customers.

 Let us help you get compensation for your car’s lost value.
-Call us at 404-400-4000 for a free and confidential consultation.
+Contact our Atlanta diminished value property damage claims lawyers today for a free and confidential consultation.